geohackweek/nDarrays/_episodes/05-aggregation.md

 ### Arithmetic

-xarray takes advantage of labeled dimensions to simplify arithmetic operations on DataArray objects.
-Suppose we want to plot the difference in air temperature between January 1 in 1979 versus 1980:
+Suppose we want to plot the difference in air temperature between January 1 in 1979 versus 1980.
+We can do this by taking advantage of xarray's labeled dimensions to simplify arithmetic operations on DataArray objects:

 ~~~
 Temperature1 = ds.t2m.sel(time='1979-01-01T06:00:00')